 How many questions?

-If you can’t think of any questions to ask, here are a few to get you going:
+If you can’t think of any questions to ask, here are a few to consider:

 - Why should we hire you?